-Installation and Performances at the Krefeld Art Museum, from May 24 to October 6, 2024
+Installation and Performance at the Krefeld Art Museum, from May 24 to October 6, 2024

 Curated by Dr. Magdalena Holzhey and Dr. Sylvia Martin